-This includes the police, local authorities, the RSPCA and Animal Health and Veterinary Laboratories Agency, but also includes social landlords and council teams whose primary responsibilities are not animal issues (such as social services).
+This includes the police, local authorities, the Royal Society for the Prevention of Cruelty to Animals (RSPCA) and Animal Health and Veterinary Laboratories Agency, but also includes social landlords and council teams whose primary responsibilities are not animal issues (such as social services).

 Different bodies have different responsibilities and some have statutory powers to be able to take action.
 To ensure the best course of action is taken for an individual animal it is important that the right agency is contacted first time.

 The guide below shows who to report different problems to so that the animal welfare issue is addressed as quickly as possible.